 A total of 4 diamond drill holes, for 831.2 m, were completed by Avala Resources in 2007 in the vicinity of the Barje showing.
 Medgold recently acquired a dataset from DPM, containing regional exploration data covering our recently granted licences as well as the drilling data from Barje.

 One drill hole targeted the Barje outcrop, but Medgold considers that it was collared in a down-faulted block below Barje and consequently missed the Barje mineralization.
 A further three drill holes were completed by DPM, located to the east of the Barje outcrop.
-These intersected sequences of tectonic breccias considered by Medgold to represent the Crnook detachment fault, as at Barje, but off the Liska-Barje axis.
-This axis may play an important role in focusing mineralization.
-Mineralization within the tectonic breccias in these holes was locally anomalous.
+These intersected sequences of tectonic breccias considered by Medgold to represent the Crnook detachment fault, as at Barje, but considered to be a parallel detachment zone below the hangingwall zone typified by the Barje outcrop and which hosts the high-grade mineralization.

 THE FORTUNA OPTION AGREEMENT